Disco Chess vs ChessPecker: Two takes on the woodpecker method

 The Disco Chess Approach

-Instead of custom set creation, Disco Chess offers 170+ curated puzzle sets organized by tactical theme AND skill level.
+Tactics: 170+ curated puzzle sets organized by tactical theme AND skill level.
 Want to drill forks at the club level?
 There's a set for that.
 Need to work on discovered attacks as a beginner?
 We've got you covered.
+18 tactical themes across 5 skill levels (Beginner, Casual, Club, Tournament, Master), plus mixed sets for general training.
+All themes are free.

 Disco Chess's Pricing Model